tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

     ![Anaconda Version](Images/conda_version.png)

 * Have TAs help any students with issues.
 The most common problem will be students with Windows that don't have the Anaconda PATH variable set.
+The easiest fix for this is to reinstall Anaconda and selecing the option to add conda to the path.

   * This can be fixed by manually adding the PATH to Windows' environment variables, but can be more easily solved by uninstalling/reinstalling Anaconda and making sure to check the "Install to Path" box that comes up in a menu.